khwong-c/lexi-can-just/README.md

 The lexicon lists [50 recently searched characters](https://humanum.arts.cuhk.edu.hk/Lexis/lexi-can/just.php) (in PHP), from both search box and direct links on the site.
 However, historical results are not available to the public.

+## What does the crawler do?
+It polls and parses the search record every 10 seconds.
+Results per second are temporarily stored in files and merged in 30 minutes intervals.

+## Where to access the data?
+The crawler will be hosted on Lightsail with API access to the data soon.

 ## Requirement
 Python 3.9 + Sqlite
-Lightsail + Stock Amazon Linux 2 cannot meet the requirements with "yum".
+Lightsail + Stock Amazon Linux 2 cannot meet the requirements with "yum" alone.

 Quick cookbook:
 ``` Bash